Tim Curry Will Have A Hand In A New Stephen King ‘It’ Project After All

 In 1975, Tim Curry played Dr. Frank-N-Furter, but in 2016 his iconic role went to Laverne Cox, while Curry narrated the Fox TV movie.

-But last week, Dead Mouse productions officially announced that Tim Curry has agreed to play a role in a brand new It project, even though it may not be the upcoming It remake after all.
+But last week, Dead Mouse Productions officially announced that Tim Curry has agreed to play a role in a brand new It project, even though it may not be the upcoming It remake after all.

 We’re happy to announce our next project will be on Stephen Kings IT with @Technostalgia1 and we’ve got Tim Curry confirmed! #pennywise pic.twitter.com/c09DHlcSbF